A 24-month-old’s sleep has come a long way since they were a newborn.

 To start sleep training, simply download the Smart Sleep Coach by Pampers™.
 Developed by pediatric sleep experts, this easy-to-use app walks you through the sleep coaching process from start to finish!

-A Sample 24-Month-Old’s Sleep Schedule
+A 24-Month-Old Sleep Schedule Example

-• Wake windows are the amount of time your baby is awake between sleeps.
+- Wake windows are the amount of time your baby is awake between sleeps.

-• Sleepy cues are the signs your baby’s tired, like yawning.
+- Sleepy cues are the signs your baby’s tired, like yawning.

-Sample Sleep Schedule for 24-Month-Olds with 1 Nap
+Sample Sleep Schedule for 24-Month-Olds with 1 Nap:

 Can a 24-month-old baby sleep through the night?